-The unfortunate reality about post-traumatic stress disorder is that not everyone understands that they actually have it or know how their lives can be impacted by its symptoms.
+The unfortunate reality about post-traumatic stress disorder is that not everyone understands that they have it or know how their lives can be impacted by its symptoms.
 One potential area of a victim’s life that may be affected is their career.
-Depending on the severity of the PTSD, it may not be possible for car accident survivors to perform at work.
+Depending on the severity of the PTSD, it may not be possible for car accident survivors to be effective at work.

 If you need practical, concrete ways to deal with the symptoms of post-traumatic stress, read "9 Ways to Deal with the Daily Effects of PTSD" today.